gvwilson/sdxpy/src/test/index.md

 then the tool calls it exactly once before running each test in the file.
 Add a similar way to [%g register_code "register" %] a `teardown` function.

-### Module Names {: .exercise}

-Our last test runner generated names `m0`, `m1`, and so on so that each [%i "module" %] would have a unique name.
-What happens if we don't do this?
-I.e.,
-what happens if we use the same constant string for all modules that we load?

 ### Timing Tests {: .exercise}

 Modify the testing tool so that it records how long it takes to run each test.